Migrate an active DNS name to Azure App Service

 In the Azure portal, in the left navigation of the app page, select Custom domains.

-The Add hostname button is activated.
+The Add custom domain button is activated.

 Make sure that Hostname record type is set to the DNS record type you want to migrate.
+Select Add hostname.

 It might take some time for the new hostname to be reflected in the app's Custom domains page.
 Try refreshing the browser to update the data.